jamiebloem/shopbyjamie/README.md

 3. Installation
 4. Other available commands

 ## 1. App description
-This webshop application shows the handmade jewelry shop of a friend of mine.
+This webshop application shows the handmade jewelery shop of a friend of mine.
 You can simply add products to your shoppingcart and checkout with an checkout form.

 ## 2. Requirements
 The following items are required to run this React application: